EnsoVanPoucke/MovieTheatreBookingSystem/README.md

 > Note: This project was created during an academic challenge where I explored and applied the Laravel framework by building a practical, hands-on application.

+## Motivation
+I decided to create a booking system similar to those used by cinemas like Kinepolis.
+The seat selection page was especially intriguing, as it combined dynamic UI elements with backend logic to manage seat availability and reservations.
+Through this project, I’ve gained valuable insights into how Laravel works and am excited to continue refining the application with more features in the future.

 *App preview 1*
 <a href="https://github.com/EnsoVanPoucke/TheatreBookingSystem/blob/main/public/images/screenshots/screenshot_app_1.jpg?raw=true">
   <img src="https://github.com/EnsoVanPoucke/TheatreBookingSystem/blob/main/public/images/screenshots/screenshot_app_1.jpg?raw=true" width="400"/>